 The first part begins where Good Friday left off, in darkness.
 Outside the church, the celebrant strikes a fire from flint and ignites coals and blesses five grains of incense.
 They enter and begin the Lucemarium: at the back of the church the deacon intones "Lumen Christi" or Light of Christ, and the people respond "Deo gratias" or Thanks be to God.
 They move up the aisle to the middle of the church and do the same.
 Then they enter the sanctuary and do the same a third time, for each person of the Trinity.
 Along the way, the people, holding small candles, light them from the candle fire and pass it along, so that at the end, the darkness is gone.

 In the sanctuary the deacon then blesses the Paschal Candle itself and places the five grains in it in the form of a cross -- and in modern times, the interior church lights are now turned on -- and the darkness of Good Friday is now dispelled by the light of the risen Christ!
-The prayer which contains this blessing was not always so but for many centuries has been the "Exsultet".
+The prayer which contains this blessing was not always this but for many centuries has been the "Exsultet".

 During this prayer, the most amazing thing is said, before the incense grains are put in the candle.
 The glory of salvation, the sureness of the Risen Lord, is so great that even the sin which made it necessary is called a happy thing!
 Wow.
 O felix culpa quae talem et tantum meruit habere redemptorem -- O happy fault, that merited to have such and so great a Redeemer!